benmkent/umbridge-servers/openfoam/README.md

 ```
 docker run -p 4242:4242 -it benmkent/openfoam2dwmh:latest
 ```
-The compressed size of the container is 789.48 MB.
+The compressed size of the container is 787.37 MB.

-The Docker container a single models
+The Docker container a single model
-- forward
+- forward2dwmh

 ## Properties
 The parametric input is two dimensional.
 The parameters are
-- jet flow rate, values in [2.34, 23.4]
+- jet flow rate,
-- inflow rate, values in [3.46, 34.6].
+- inflow rate.
-The output is the reattachement point of the flow.
+A number of quantities of interest can be evaluated on the solution.

 Mapping | Dimensions	| Description
 --------|-------------|------------
-input |	[2] |	These values modify the flow properties (software does not check that input values are valid). output |	[1] |	The reattachement point of the flow after the hump.
+input |	[2] |	These values modify the flow properties (software does not check that input values are valid). output |	[varied] |	Various quantites of interest as detailed below.

 The model supports the UM-BRIDGE evaluate feature.